-To meet the obligation to 'protect' the rights enshrined in the Convention States parties should ensure sufficient not-for-profit (NFP) sector regulation that at minimum incorporates:
+To meet the obligation to 'protect' the rights enshrined in the Convention, States parties should ensure sufficient not-for-profit (NFP) sector regulation that at minimum incorporates:

-- A registration process that requires: - o all not-for profit organisation (NPO) types, including churches, to register, - NPOs to identify whether they conduct overseas operations, including the funding or support of third-party implementing organisations,13 - o NPOs to identify their charitable purpose and beneficiary groups, in particular categories of vulnerable persons, including children outside of parental care. - An NFP sector responsibility to respect human rights: Standards should be prescribed for NPOs overseas operations and should, at minimum, require NPOs to ensure their overseas operations: - o are compliant with the laws and policies in their host country, - o are appropriately registered and licensed, - o meet relevant minimum/national standards, including those pertaining to child protection and alternative care, - employ a rights-based approach and do not directly or indirectly cause human rights infringements, - o protect vulnerable persons, including children, from harm, abuse, and exploitation in connection with the overseas operations.
+- A registration process that requires: - o all not-for profit organisation (NPO) types, including churches and basic religious charities to register, - NPOs to identify whether they conduct overseas operations, including the funding or support of third-party implementing organisations,16 - NPOs to identify their charitable purpose and beneficiary groups, in particular categories of vulnerable persons, including children and children outside of parental care. - An NFP sector responsibility to respect human rights: Standards should be prescribed for NPOs overseas operations and should, at minimum, require NPOs to ensure their overseas operations: - o are compliant with the laws and policies in their host country, - o are appropriately registered and licensed, - o meet relevant minimum/national standards, including those pertaining to child protection and alternative care, - o employ a rights-based approach and do not directly or indirectly cause human rights infringements, - o protect vulnerable persons, including children, from harm, abuse, and exploitation in connection with the overseas operations. - A reporting requirement: NPOs should report on their overseas operations on a regular basis and include information in reports about their risk mitigation measures for overseas operations.
+NPOs should be required to verify that they meet the prescribed standards designed to ensure protection of human rights.